benyamynbrkyc/firebase-bug-report/README.md

 I even made a small app to reproduce this issue and I have been able to reproduce it in it's entirety.
 The app has a home view and a login view (buttons: log in, log out, test db - makes a Firestore call to write some sample data).

+The infinite token loop stops only when I manually sign out the user or the quota gets exceeded.

 I am using Ionic Framework, Vue and Firebase.